A Unified Treatment of Substitution for Presheaves, Nominal Sets, Renaming Sets, and so on: Monoidal Structures from Actions

 induces natural isomorphisms

 \end{thm}

-\begin{rem} In \Cref{thm:gen-mon} the isomorphisms $a_{A, C, D}$ have coends as domains, so by choosing the coends appropriately we may without loss of generality assume that the $a$'s are in fact {equalities}.
-If we do the same for the its extension $\alpha$ and assume that the action $\tl$ is strict, then $(\C, \tl_J, JI)$ is a strict monoidal category.

-For an arbitrary natural isomorphism $a$ however, additional conditions on $a$ regarding coherence and compatibility with the action are required (see appendix), so that $(\C, \tl_J, JI, \alpha, \lambda, \rho)$ satisfies the axioms of a monoidal category. \end{rem}
+\begin{rem} \begin{enumerate} \item In \Cref{thm:gen-mon} the isomorphisms $a_{A, C, D}$ have coends as domains, so by choosing the coends appropriately we may without loss of generality assume that the $a$'s are in fact {equalities}.
+If we do the same for the its extension $\alpha$ and assume that the action $\tl$ is strict, then $(\A, \tl_J, JI)$ is a strict monoidal category.
+For an arbitrary natural isomorphism $a$ however, additional compatibility conditions on $\aiso$ are required (see the full version), so that $(\A, \tl_J, JI, \alpha, \lambda, \rho)$ satisfies the monoidal axioms. \item Proch\'azkov\'a~\cite{p25} recently showed how to construct skew-monoidal structures from actions of a skew-monoidal category under conditions similar to~\Cref{thm:gen-mon}.
+However, \cite{p25} requires an adjoint to $J$, so to apply it one would have to lift the action from $\V$ to the presheaf category $[\V^\op, \Set]$, which does not seem easier. \end{enumerate} \end{rem}